Rathod009/OnlineNotepad/README.md

 Note :
-Please refere Database files and change database files according to your system and also create database in your system.
+Please refer to Database files and change database files according to your system and also create a database in your system.
-System might not send OTP to your mobile number as I was using third party program to send OTP!
+The system might not send OTP to your mobile number as I was using a third-party program to send OTP!
 Show see your console!
-OTP will also printed in console.
+OTP will also be printed in the console.Sorry for inconvience

 Output: